Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

-1. There is dinner planned to take place on Wednesday 22nd at 20:30 in [Náutico Bistró de Mar ](https://goo.gl/maps/HoKwJyHgb9gzjUGw5).
-If you have not yet written your name down in the list outside _Aula 1_, please contact us as the restaurant is close to full capacity.

 1. You can find the slides for Ana García Elsener's talk [here](slides-cimpa-age.pdf), and the slide for Gastón García's talk [here](slides-cimpa-gg.pdf).

 1. The group photos are available [here](images/group-photo-2.JPG) and [here](images/group-photo-1.JPG)!

-1. The outreach talk of [Marilina Carena](https://sites.google.com/view/marilina-carena) (Universidad Nacional del Litoral) will take place at 18:00 on Wednesday 22nd at the _Aula Magna_ of the university.

-1. [Mario Sánchez](https://sites.google.com/view/sanchezmario) will give a course during the second week of the school.
-Unfortunately, Federico Ardila had to cancel his participation in the school.

 _More information coming soon!_